How much do restaurant owners make cafe

 How’d we get those numbers?

 A great way to determine how much you should get paid is to ask your peers.
-Though frank discussions of money are still fairly taboo, it’s worth asking your restaurant owner friends what they take home each year to get an idea of what range you’ll be looking at (considering your area and type of restaurant).
+Though frank discussions of money are still fairly taboo, it’s worth asking fellow restaurant entrepreneurs what they take home each year to get an idea of what range you’ll be looking at (considering your area and type of restaurant).
+If you don’t have access to these entrepreneurs in your local area, consider using social media and leveraging podcasts to increase your network.

 The big question: If you’re the boss, how do you decide how much you get paid?